Eugene Feenberg: Career

-After the war, in 1946, Feenberg was hired by Washington University in St. Louis as associate professor, eventually rising to full professor.
-There, he drew on his studies of isomerism and nuclear structure and the nature of beta-decay transitions to provide the foundations for building a modern shell theory of the nucleus.
+After the war, in 1946, Feenberg was hired by Arts and Sciences at Washington University in St. Louis as associate professor, eventually rising to full professor.
+There, he drew on his studies of isomerism and nuclear structure and the nature of Beta decay transitions to provide the foundations for building a modern shell theory of the nucleus.
 This work resulted in his second book published in 1955.
 His first book had been published two years earlier, 1953, with George Pake, who had just become head of the physics department the year before at age 28.
 His third book, on quantum fluids, was published in 1967, and his collected papers were published in 1975.
 Feenberg became the Wayman Crow Professor of Physics in 1964, a position he held until becoming professor emeritus in 1975.

-While at Washington University, Feenberg was Visiting Higgins Professor of Physics at Princeton University (1953-1954), visiting professor of physics at the State University of New York at Stony Brook (spring semester 1969), and lecturer at Escuela Latino Americana de Fisica, Universidad Nacional Autonoma de Mexico (July 1–19, 1974).
+While at Washington University, Feenberg was Visiting Higgins Professor of Physics at Princeton University (1953–1954), visiting professor of physics at Stony Brook University (spring semester 1969), and lecturer at Escuela Latino Americana de Fisica, Universidad Nacional Autonoma de Mexico (July 1–19, 1974).

 Feenberg died on November 7, 1977.